 Toxic Algae Blooms Harmful to Pets

-Harmful Algae Blooms are caused by an overgrowth of naturally occurring cyanobacteria which live in fresh, salt, or brackish water.
-These overgrowth events or algal blooms tend to occur when the water is warm, stagnant, and full nutrients such as fertilizer, a farm runoff, or storm drain discharge.
+Harmful Algae Blooms are caused by an overgrowth of naturally occurring cyanobacteria, which live in fresh, salt, or brackish water.
+These overgrowth events or algal blooms tend to occur when the water is warm, stagnant and full of nutrients such as fertilizer, farm runoff, or storm drain discharge.